Writing, speaking, and translating the future

 Let’s start by dissecting a multi-sided service platform using WELD.
 Choose your own adventure here.
-You can choose Angie’s List, Airbnb, Rover or whatever you like.
+You can choose Angie’s List, Airbnb, Rover, or whatever you like.
 The main thing to remember is that all of these systems provide a few key features.
 1. Matchmaking 2.
 Payments 3.
 Service listings and Ratings.
 4. Search features 5.
 Mapping/Proximity.
 They may also offer insurance, loans, or other perks but those ancillary services that attract service providers or customers are not as essential for our conversation.

 The essential functions of the platform we are interested in are: to serve as a trust agent, matchmaker, and payment processing service for both the service providers and the end customers.
-The reviews from the platform serve as an advertisement mechanism for the the service providers and a guide to end customers to find the price, quality, and proximity of the providers.
+The reviews from the platform serve as an advertisement mechanism for the service providers and a guide to end customers to find the price, quality, and proximity of the providers.

 Service Provider